 6 … This is the name by which he will be called:

-There are other references to this righteous Branch in the Bible, including one by the prophet Zechariah.
-These prophecies all point to something new and different growing out of a pre-existing line, the holy line of David.
+There are other references to this righteous Branch throughout the Bible, including one by the prophet Zechariah.
+These prophecies point to something new and different growing out of the pre-existent, holy line of David.
 When Jesus was born in Bethlehem, He was the fulfillment of these Branch prophecies.
 He is the coming King, the Messiah, that the scripture points to.
-The Magi in the east had been given the wisdom to understand this and had the will to take up the search for this righteous Branch once His star appeared.
+The Magi in the east had been given great wisdom to read and understand this, and responded with their search for this righteous Branch once His star appeared before them.
+We would be wise to do the same whenever He reveals Himself to us in some form or fashion.

 Reflection

-Lord, continue to teach me about Jesus, the righteous Branch, and eternal King from David’s line.
-Draw me close to You and help me to sit at Your feet to absorb Your goodness, wisdom and love.
-May we love and worship You and share Your many blessings with others.
+Lord, continue to teach me through scripture about Jesus, the righteous Branch, and eternal King from David’s line.
+Draw me closer to You and help me to sit at the feet of Jesus to absorb Your divine goodness, wisdom and love.
+May we love and worship You and share Your love and blessings with others.
 In Jesus’ name we pray, Amen.